mdnurakmal/week1-lab1-docker-kubernetes/README.md

 4. Write docker file for docker-compose LAMP/LEMP
 5. By using kubectl command start kubernetes dashboard and deploy some basic services (Any)

-Lab works was done and tested in ubuntu VM running from DigitalOcean droplet
+Lab works were done and tested in ubuntu VM running from DigitalOcean droplet

 # Install Docker